 The NSW Climate Data Portal makes petabytes of climate data data available to climate researchers, industry, emergency services, government, and the media, and the public.
 Open climate data enables us to understand the state of climate change in New South Wales, and for decision makers to make better and more data informed decisions.

-Leading the design effort
+Leading the design effort.

-I captured requirements from a team of stakeholders, analysed user research reports, and then delivered a prototype laying the ground work for the foundation of this big data portal.
+I captured requirements from a team of stakeholders, analysed user research reports, and then delivered design mockups laying the ground work for the foundation of this open data portal.
 Following that, I user tested the proposed solution and delivered a report of findings and recommendations for next steps.

-No nonsense design philosophy
+No nonsense design philosophy.

 My goal was to keep it simple and stick as close as possible to the existing design system.
 This would ensure both a faster build, and a more accessible solution, since the design system components are accessible out of the box.

-Built on open source
+Built on open source.

 CKAN is the open source platform that's used for the technological foundation for this portal.
 After reviewing CKAN, I created a design diretion which utilised CKAN's strengths, complies with the NSW Government design system, and most importantly, meets the needs of the portal users.

 Damir has the experience and initiative to take on a brief and work with all the key stakeholders to get an outcome.
 Above and beyond his high quality UX and design skills, this sets Damir apart from many other designers I have worked with.John Corlett Technical Product Owner at Link Digital

 As part of this work I spent some time mapping out a vision for a data visualisation feature.
 One that would allow people without data science degrees to use the site.